 Pyung Kim

-- Neighborhood Effects: Investigating how neighborhood environments shape health and economic well-being.
+- Neighborhood Effects: Examining how neighborhood environments shape health and socioeconomic outcomes.

-- Spatial Causal Inference: Developing spatial analytical methods to understand why policy impacts differ across locations.
+- Spatial Causal Inference: Developing spatial analytic methods to understand why policy impacts vary across places.

-As a PI and GIS specialist, I have contributed to numerous grant-funded projects supported by U.S. federal agencies such as the Social Security Administration (SSA) and the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR).
-I have also worked on projects funded by Korean institutions, including the Korea Disease Control and Prevention Agency (KDCA), the National Institute of Environmental Research (NIER), the Ministry of Health and Welfare (MoHW), and the National Research Foundation of Korea (NRF).
+As a PI and GIS specialist, I have contributed to numerous grant-funded projects supported by U.S. federal agencies such as the Social Security Administration (SSA), the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), and the National Institute of Environmental Research (NIER), and the Korea Centers for Disease Control and Prevention (KCDC).
+I am committed to translating place-based social challenges into theoretical frameworks that can be rigorously evaluated with empirical data.

 Research Interests